What is the pension lifetime allowance

 How much is the Pension Lifetime Allowance?

-Since 6th April 2020, the Pension Lifetime Allowance has been £1,073,100 for the 2020/21 tax year and is likely to rise in the future, in line with inflation.
+Since 6th April 2020, the Pension Lifetime Allowance has been £1,073,100 and will be frozen at this amount until 2025/26 tax year.
+However it is likely to rise after this date, in line with inflation.
 What that means is that you can make withdrawals from your personal pension/s during your retirement, up to that limit without having to pay the Lifetime Allowance.
 Your state pension and overseas pensions do not count towards the amount.

 It may sound like a big figure but pensions are long-term investments and can mount up to considerable sums over a standard lifetime.
 However, those with large pension pots should be aware of this potential tax charge and keep an eye on the level of your savings.